-Disney is about to enter into the streaming wars.
-The studio behind the Marvel Cinematic Universe, Pixar, Star Wars, and animated classics like The Lion King and The Little Mermaid will launch its own digital streaming service, Disney+ (Disney Plus), on Tuesday, Nov.
+Disney has officially entered the streaming wars.
+The studio that includes the Marvel Cinematic Universe, Pixar, Star Wars, and animated classics like The Lion King and The Little Mermaid launched its own digital streaming service, Disney+ (Disney Plus), on Tuesday, Nov.
 12.

 Here's everything we know about Disney's streaming service so far.

-It will launch in the fall and is cheaper than other streaming services.
-The service will launch Tuesday, Nov.
-12, and it will cost subscribers just $6.99 per month.
+It's cheaper than most other streaming services.
+Disney+ costs subscribers just $6.99 per month.
 There is also an annual purchase option for $69.99.
-You can pre-order it now at Disneyplus.com.
+Sign up here.

-There will be a Hulu and ESPN+ bundle available too.
+There is a Hulu and ESPN+ bundle available too.
 There is such a thing as too many different streaming service subscriptions, so Disney+ is making it a little bit easier on all of us.
-At launch, a bundle with Hulu (ad-supported) and ESPN+ will be available for the incredibly reasonable price of $12.99.
+A bundle with Hulu (ad-supported) and ESPN+ is available for the incredibly reasonable price of $12.99/month.
 Presumably, options without ads and the addition of live TV will eventually become available, but there's no information about that just yet.

 There's no Rated R allowed.
-This joint will be kid-friendly, so you won't find any R-rated movies.
+This joint is kid-friendly, so you won't find any R-rated movies.

-Everything will be downloadable.
-That's right: Netflix and Amazon allow you to download some content for offline viewing, but Disney+ is going to let you download any and all content from the service so you can watch even when you're without wi-fi — and you can keep the downloaded content for an unlimited time as long as you are a subscriber.
+Everything is downloadable.
+Netflix, Hulu, and Amazon allow you to download some content for offline viewing, but Disney+ lets you download any and all content from the service so you can watch even when you're without wi-fi — and you can keep the downloaded content for an unlimited time as long as you are a subscriber.
 You can also watch on up to 10 mobile or tablet devices, with no limits as to the number of times a title can be downloaded per year.

-Episodes will arrive weekly.
-According to TV Line, Disney+ will differentiate itself from some of the other streaming services by releasing episodes weekly, instead of delivering its original series all at once for peak binge-ability.
+Episodes arrive weekly.
+Disney+ differentiates itself from some of the other streaming services by releasing episodes weekly, instead of delivering its original series all at once for peak binge-ability.
 Clear room on your calendars accordingly!

 You can stream on multiple devices at the same time.
 A single Disney+ account can have up to seven different profiles, and subscribers can concurrently stream content on up to four registered devices with no extra cost.